awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-looping-constructs.md

 The `for` loop iterates on a range of integers specified within a boundary outlined by the start and end of the variables\.
 The iterating values are in the set `[start, end]` and includes boundary values\.

-AWSTOE verifies the `start`, `end`, and `updateBy` values to ensure that the combination does not result in an infinite loop\.
+AWS TOE verifies the `start`, `end`, and `updateBy` values to ensure that the combination does not result in an infinite loop\.

 `for` loop schema